 - Reboot your PC.

-Setting Cakewalk SONAR to Know about Your High-end audio interface such as the Roland Quad-Capture
+Q: How do I tell Cakewalk SONAR about my high-end audio interface such as the Roland Quad-Capture

 - Run SONAR.